-Do Masks Really Cut Your Risk Of Catching COVID-19 On Long Plane Flights?
+Do Masks On Plane Flights Really Cut Your Risk Of Catching COVID-19?

-Early in the pandemic, air travel looked like a risky endeavor.
+Early in the coronavirus pandemic, air travel looked like a risky endeavor.
 Some scientists even worried that airplanes could be sites of superspreading events.
-For example, in March a Vietnamese businesswoman boarded a flight in London, with a sore throat and a cough.
-Ten hours later, she landed in Hanoi; she infected 15 people on the flight, including more than half of the passengers sitting with her in business class.
+For example, in March a Vietnamese businesswoman with a sore throat and a cough boarded a flight in London.
+Ten hours later, she landed in Hanoi, Vietnam; she infected 15 people on the flight, including more than half of the passengers sitting with her in business class.

 Then in April, airlines shifted course.
-Many started to require passengers to wear masks on the plane — and some airlines even enforced the policy.
-Just yesterday the Centers for Disease Control and Prevention said it now "strongly recommends" all passengers and crew wear masks.
+Many started requiring passengers to wear masks on planes — and some airlines even enforced the policy.
+Just on Monday, the Centers for Disease Control and Prevention said it now "strongly recommends" all passengers and crew members wear masks.

-So the big question is: How well do the masks work?
-Do they make it safe to fly across country for a family visit?
+So the big question is this: How well do the masks work?
+Do they make it safe to fly across the country for a family visit?

 Scientists are just beginning to answer that question.
-And their findings offer a glimmer of hope as well as fresh ideas about what's most important for protecting yourself on the plane.
+And their findings offer a glimmer of hope as well as fresh ideas about what's most important for protecting yourself on a plane.

 The new evidence comes largely from Hong Kong, where health officials have been meticulously testing — and tracking — all passengers who land in the city.
 "They test everybody by PCR on arrival, quarantine them in single rooms for 14 days and then test the passengers again," says infectious disease doctor David O. Freedman at the University of Alabama at Birmingham.
-So health officials there know which passengers boarded the plane already infected with the virus, and whether or not they could have infected anyone else on the plane.
+So health officials there know which passengers boarded the plane while already infected with the virus and whether they could have infected anyone else on the plane.

-Freedman and his colleague have been analyzing this data, with a specific focus on one airline: Emirates.
+Freedman and his colleague have been analyzing these data, with a specific focus on one airline: Emirates.

 "Since April, Emirates has had a very rigid masking policy," Freedman says.
-The airlines not only requires passengers and crew members to wear masks, but flight attendants also make sure everyone keeps on their masks, as much as possible, throughout an entire flight.
+Not only does the airline require passengers and crew members to wear masks, but flight attendants also make sure everyone keeps on their masks, as much as possible, throughout the entire flight.

-Freedman looked at all Emirates flights, from Dubai to Hong Kong, between June 16 and July 5.
+Freedman looked at all Emirates flights from Dubai to Hong Kong between June 16 and July 5.
 What he found is quite telling.
-During those three weeks, Emirates had five flights with seven or more infected passengers on each flight, for a total of 58 COVID-positive passengers flying on 8-hour long trips.
-And yet, nobody else on the planes – none of the other 1,500 to 2,000 passengers — picked up the virus, Freedman and his colleague report in the Journal of Travel Medicine.
+During those three weeks, Emirates had five flights with seven or more infected passengers on each flight, for a total of 58 coronavirus-positive passengers flying on eight-hour trips.
+And yet, nobody else on the planes — none of the other 1,500 to 2,000 passengers — picked up the virus, Freedman and his colleague report in the Journal of Travel Medicine.

 "Those were flights with higher risk, and yet there was no transmission," Freedman says.

-On another Emirates flight, a whopping 27 COVID-positive people boarded the plane in Dubai.
-Guess how many other passengers were infected on the 8-hour flight?
+On another Emirates flight, a whopping 27 coronavirus-positive people boarded the plane in Dubai.
+Guess how many other passengers were infected on the eight-hour flight?

 "There appear to have been two in-flight transmissions," Freedman says.

 Without the masks, he would have expected many more cases.
-Freedman and his colleague found several other high-risk flights with no transmission, including an executive jet that flew from Tokyo to Tel Aviv, with two of the 11 passengers infected with COVID-19.
+Freedman and his colleague found several other high-risk flights with no transmission, including an executive jet that flew from Tokyo to Tel Aviv, Israel, with two of the 11 passengers infected with the coronavirus.

 "They were all sitting in a very small environment because it was an executive jet," Freedman says.
 "And yet again, there was no transmission because passengers were meticulously masked.
 The crew supervised the masking."